 Students can choose to undertake an international experience year as part of their degree at one of our partner overseas institutions.
-You will study and reside in the country of a host institution during the course of the year.
-The content of your study is agreed through a Learning Agreement between you, the home institution and the Westminster Business School.
+You will study and reside in the country of a host institution during the year.
+The content of your study is agreed through a Learning Agreement between you, the home institution, and the Westminster Business School.